 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.

 Reviewers should identify relevant published work that the authors have not cited.
 Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the appropriate citation.
 A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper they have personal knowledge of.

 Disclosure and Conflict of Interest

 Privileged information or ideas obtained through peer review must be confidential and not used for personal advantage.
 Reviewers should not consider manuscripts with conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

 Duties of Authors

-Authors should present an accurate account of the work performed as well as an objective discussion of its significance.
+Authors should present an accurate account of the work performed and objectively discuss its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
+Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 Originality and Plagiarism